vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 5 / The Ramtek Inscriptions I 109

-86 Here the ś¯udra saint Sambuka has reached the abode of Murāri (i.e. ´ Kr.s.ṇa/Vis.ṇu) after having been killed by the sword Candrahāsa, which was wielded by Rāmacandra; and on this eminent mountain he became well-known as Dh¯umrāks.a.
+86 Here the śūdra saint Sambuka has reached the abode of Murāri (i.e. ´ Kr.s.ṇa/Vis.ṇu) after having been killed by the sword Candrahāsa, which was wielded by Rāmacandra; and on this eminent mountain he became well-known as Dhūmrāks.a.

 87 Those who go and see the Lord of Sivā, ´ Siva, known on this mountain ´ under the name of Muktīśvara, on a day sacred to Siva, while keeping a ´ vow dedicated to Siva, will attain to ´ Siva-hood in ´ Siva’s abode. ´